Cwantic/Documentation/Python/Classes/solution.md

 Once the solution exists, you can retrieve the MAX stress ratio for the whole piping and for all load cases.

-getMaxStressRatio() returns a Double.
+getMaxStressRatio() returns a float.
 You can specify as parameter a Boolean to include Thermal expansion cases or not.

 ```python
 # Python script